astronomy-commons/lsdb/docs/getting-started.rst

 Performing Filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 LSDB can perform spatial filters fast, taking advantage of HATS's spatial partitioning.
-These optimized
-filters have their own methods, such as :func:`cone_search <lsdb.catalog.Catalog.cone_search>`.
-For the list
+For the list of these
-of these methods see the full docs for the :func:`Catalog <lsdb.catalog.Catalog>` class.
+methods see the full docs for the :func:`Catalog <lsdb.catalog.Catalog>` class.

 The best place to add filters is at the time of opening the catalog.
 This allows LSDB to
 avoid loading unused parts of the catalog.